Moesif Servlet Integration Documentation

 mvn spring-boot:run

-6. Verify the API calls are logged to your Moesif account
+6. Verify that the API calls log to your Moesif account web portal.

 Spring MVC (Java Config)